benc-uk/nanoproxy/readme.md

 Features:

 - Host and path based routing, with prefix and exact matching modes.
 - Can run as a Kubernetes ingress controller, utilizing the core `Ingress` resource.
+This utilizes the sidecar pattern.
 - Strip path support, removes the matching path before sending on the request.
 - Preserves the host header for the upstream requests, like [any good reverse proxy should](https://learn.microsoft.com/en-us/azure/architecture/best-practices/host-name-preservation).
 - The headers `X-Forwarded-For`, `X-Forwarded-Host`, `X-Forwarded-Proto` are set on the upstream request.